How Long Will a Stair Lift Last?

 - Preventative maintenance

 It also a good idea to contact your provider if you notice any issues such as an unusually loud or bumpy ride.
 These are not typical and require a proper inspection.
+They can also sometimes be prevented by scheduling an annual maintenance visit (most manufacturers recommend that your lift be serviced once a year for best performance).

-Common preventative maintenance checks include:
+Common preventative maintenance checks from Lifeway Mobility include:

 - Cleaning and lubricating the track